edgelesssys/docs.edgeless.systems/marblerun/content/workflows/verification.md

 ## Verifying the manifest

 Establishing trust with the service mesh allows you to verify the deployed manifest in the second step.
-To that end, Marblerun exposes the endpoint `/manifest`.
+To that end, MarbleRun exposes the endpoint `/manifest`.
 Using the CLI you can get the manifest's signature aka its sha256 hash and compare it against your local version:

 ```bash